Jeevanjot Singh, A Jamboree student of Gurugram centre scores a perfect 340 in the GRE

-09 May 2018 – Gurugram (India) – Jeevanjot Singh, a Jamboree student of Gurugram centre scored a perfect 340/340 in the GRE exam on April 3rd 2018.
-Jeevanjot is the 2nd student in Jamboree’s history to score full marks after Arjun Shah – a Jamboree Dadar center student.
+10 May 2018 – Gurugram (India) – Jeevanjot Singh, a Jamboree student of Gurugram centre scored a perfect 340/340 in the GRE exam on April 3rd, 2018.
+Jeevanjot is the 2nd student in Jamboree’s history to score full marks after Arjun Shah – a Jamboree Dadar centre student.

 The Graduate Record Examinations or GRE is a standardized test that is an admissions criterion for most advanced degrees such as a Master’s or Ph.D. at Graduate Schools world over such as MIT, Stanford, University of Chicago, Oxford & many more.
 In a year, an individual can take the GRE 5 times, with a 21-day gap between each attempt.
 Every year approximately one lac Indian students appear for this exam.
 The average score by Indian candidates is 303.